jihedamine/campsite-reservation/README.md

 The system:
 - Gracefully handles concurrent requests to reserve the campsite.
+- Is able to handle a large volume of requests for getting the campsite availability.
 - Provides appropriate error messages to the caller to indicate the error cases.
-- Is able to handle large volume of requests for getting the campsite availability.